Meet the team

 MA MSc VetMB MRCVS CCAB

-Miri is a practicing veterinary surgeon and Clinical Animal Behaviourist (CAB) registered with the ABTC.
-She is also a member of the BVBA and FABC.
+Miri is a practicing veterinary surgeon and Certificated Clinical Animal Behaviourist (CAB) registered with the ABTC and CCAB.
+She is also a member of FABC.

-She was awarded an MSc with distinction in Clinical Animal Behaviour from the University of Lincoln in June 2019, and continues to expand her knowledge of canine and feline behaviour with regular courses and conferences.
+She was awarded an MSc with distinction in Clinical Animal Behaviour from the University of Lincoln in June 2019, and as well as presenting on veterinary behaviour topics at National and International Conferences, she continues to expand her knowledge of canine and feline behaviour with regular attendance at courses and conferences too.

-Much of her free time at home is spent walking, playing, training or snuggling with her two dogs – Pecan the whippet and Wynny the rescue terrier.
+Much of her free time at home is spent walking, playing, training or snuggling with her dog – Pecan the whippet.
 She is a cat-lover too, and taught her cat the amazing Fat Meg to “sit”, “spin”, and give “paw.

 Himara Van Haevermaet